Learn about reasons why RUM data can show different Core Web Vitals numbers from CrUX.

 Metric differences across browsers

-CrUX only measures in Chrome browsers, and you can refer to the Web Vitals Changelog to see how these change with each version of Chrome.
+CrUX only measures in Chrome browsers, and you can refer to the Web Vitals Changelogs to see how these change with each version of Chrome.

 RUM solutions, however, will measure from a wider variety of browsers.
 Chromium-based browsers (Edge, Opera, and so on) will likely be similar to Chrome, unless Chrome is implementing new changes as noted in the Changelog.